rapka/polemics-md/herzog-documents.md

 The United States would infamously go on to invade Iraq despite the lack of evidence, find no weapons of mass destruction, and ironically create the conditions that would allow ISIS to establish itself in the country.

-His involvement with this saga has led George Smith to rightfully declare that his work "was one of the first places you could see at least one of the claims made by the US government, delivered by Colin Powell in his address to the UN Security Council, on reasons for war in Iraq, shot to pieces".
+His involvement with this saga led George Smith to rightfully declare that his work "was one of the first places you could see at least one of the claims made by the US government, delivered by Colin Powell in his address to the UN Security Council, on reasons for war in Iraq, shot to pieces".
 I'm glad his website is still around over 15 years later to help scrutinize more justifications for war, though I really wish it wasn't necessary right now.

 ### Conclusion (tl;dr)